viljami/ruuvi-home-lite/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+**MIT License** - You are free to use, modify, and distribute this software for any purpose, including commercial use.
+See the [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments